Creating a package

 One-shot

-npx @tinycld/create-package my-feature
+npx @tinycld/bootstrap my-feature

 Where the scaffolder puts things